 A practical measure for identifying pupils with significant phonological difficulties.

 Developed by a group of expert researchers and psychologists, led by University College London, the Phonological Assessment Battery (PhAB) is designed to assess phonological processing in individual children.
-It is a practical measure that identifies children who have significant phonological difficulties and need special help in processing sounds in spoken language.
+It is a practical measure that identifies children aged 6-14 years who have significant phonological difficulties and need special help in processing sounds in spoken language.